What's a District Nominating Committee?

 Committee Member Qualifications:

 Each committee member must be a member in good standing of a club in good standing and shall be selected from different divisions (or areas in districts without divisions).
 Each division (or area in districts without divisions) should be represented on the committee.
 Any committee member(s) may participate by telephone conference, email, or other means of communication when distance is an obstacle to participation.
 No member may have served on the nominating committee the previous year.
-International director/officer candidates and current members of the Toastmasters International Board of Directors cannot serve on the district nominating committee.
+International director/officer candidates, region advisors and current members of the Toastmasters International Board of Directors cannot serve on the district nominating committee.

 To avoid the appearance of bias or impropriety, committee members having a personal or professional relationship with a particular candidate shall abstain from the discussion and voting, as a matter of good judgment.
 Members of the nominating committee cannot participate in any campaign for district office nor endorse any candidate for district office.